tom-bkmn/p2/README.md

 3. A checkbox to determine if the '@' character should be appended to the password.

-• Demo information: I will perform a live demo of this project in section.
-Section lead (Alain) will temporarily transfer control of the
+• Demo information: I downloaded and learned how to use Jing, so i recorded my demo and posted to screencast.com.
- WebEx session to me for the demo.
+The url to watch the demo is: http://screencast.com/t/RUtRKToo

 • Additional details:  One extra challenge is attempted.
 Validation is supported on the text field so that only the integers zero through nine can be used as values.
 Other characters produce an error.